kristopherjohnson/suwaneeforth/README.md

 Implementing a low-level language in a high-level language is a strange thing to do.
 It's not a very productive use of time, but it can be interesting and educational.

-I've used Forth before, especially [Quartus Forth](http://www.quartus.net/products/forth/) (now defunct) for [Palm OS](http://en.wikipedia.org/wiki/Palm_OS) (also defunct), but have never implemented my own.
-I can't take credit for this implementation, as Mr. Jones did all the hard work in JONESFORTH, but I have a much better understanding of how the internals of a Forth implementation work.
+I've used Forth before, especially [Quartus Forth](http://www.quartus.net/products/forth/) (now defunct) for [Palm OS](http://en.wikipedia.org/wiki/Palm_OS) (also defunct), but have never implemented Forth before.
+I can't take credit for this implementation, as Mr.&nbsp;Jones did all the hard work in JONESFORTH, but I have a much better understanding of how the internals of a Forth implementation work.

 The implementation turned out to be more complicated than I expected.
 There are more lines of code in my kernel than in the JONESFORTH kernel, which seems strange for a high-level language implementation.
 Some of this expansion may be due to my tendency toward over-abstraction, but a lot of it is due to the need to implement a virtual machine rather than just writing x86 code to be executed directly by the CPU.

 It's disappointing that the `suwaneeforth` executable is over 4 megabytes in size.
 In contrast, `jonesforth` is around 13 kilobytes.
 But a "Hello, world!" application in Swift is 3.8 megabytes, so I don't think there is much I can do to reduce the size of the executable.

-One struggle I had was figuring out how to implement control flow in the inner interpreter.
-In JONESFORTH, this is implemented by having each primitive assembly-language operation end with a _jump-to-the-next-instruction_ macro, but we can't easily implement the same thing in Swift because there is no macro facility, no `goto`, and tail-call optimizations are not guaranteed.
-In SuwaneeForth, control flow is implemented by INTERPRET, DOCOL, and EXIT, and it works, but it doesn't feel right.
-I may revisit this.
-Maybe I could implement a `goto`-like mechanism with `setjmp`/`longjmp`?

-As of now, the interpreter uses C standard library calls like `getchar`, `putchar`, `exit`, and `abort` to handle I/O and process termination.
+SuwaneeForth currently uses C standard library calls like `getchar`, `putchar`, `exit`, and `abort` to handle I/O and process termination.
 To make the `ForthMachine` useful as an embedded interpreter within an application, there should be some sort of delegate to handle the interface to the host process.
 Maybe something like this:

     protocol ForthMachineHost {
         // Get next input character, or return EOF on end of input